 The key idea I wanted to get across was my gut feeling that our disconnection with nature is resulting in us being ‘fish out of water’, no longer living in our natural habitat as human beings are meant to.
 This has resulted in an increase in the stresses and strains of daily life, all of which I believe have a knock on effect on our mental health.
 We need to reconnect with the natural world in order to reconnect with ourselves and others.

 Mental ill health is clearly now firmly on the agenda – both nationally and globally.

-The World Health Organisation (WHO) is predicting that by 2020 the second largest illness, globally, will be depression, and world leaders are recognizing the promotion of mental health and well-being as a health priority within the global development agenda - mental health has been included in the UN Sustainable Development Goals adopted in 2015.
+The World Health Organisation (WHO) is predicting that by 2020 the second largest illness, globally, will be depression, and world leaders are recognising the promotion of mental health and well-being as a health priority within the global development agenda – mental health has been included in the UN Sustainable Development Goals adopted in 2015.

 So, the question is what can we do in our own lives to promote our own mental health?

 I firmly believe being connected to the natural world benefits mental health.